 Series 1. - UW:4/151/1 (A01-45; A01-87; continuing)

 Note to Researcher: Beginning in 1959, titles from the series University of Missouri Studies: A Quarterly of Research that started in 1926 and preceded the University Press, were also identified as University of Missouri Press publications.
 After 1980 the University of Missouri Studies: A Quarterly of Research ceased publication.
 For information about the University of Missouri Studies: A Quarterly of Research see Series 2 of Sub-Group 19 of Record Group 0 C. A title and author card file to the University of Missouri Press titles is located in Room 723 of Lewis Hall.
-Titles from the University of Missouri Press related to the University, the State or Missouri, or Missourians are located in the University Archives Reading Room, 703 Lewis Hall.
+Titles from the University of Missouri Press related to the University, and some titles of regional interest, are located in the University Archives Reading Room, 703 Lewis Hall.

 Series 2. - UW:4/151/2 (A81-8) Continuing Series